kevinolega/homepage/now.md

 I'm often writing and reflecting on my journal or tinkering with website code.

-I'm beginning to see myself slowly opt out participating in social media and corporate cloud services.

-Surrendering my personal information in exchange for free services no longer feels like a good trade.
+I'm processing different paperwork for local business clients.

+I [sell English lessons and career coaching](https://callcentertrainingtips.com/promos/) and write [career advice for BPO workers][1] and  as part of my community service

-I'm going back to my roots and reviewing CSS and JavaScript.
+I'm learning how to edit photos and videos.

-I'm also reading up on PostgreSQL.

 My website is the definitive source of information about me and the work I'm doing.

-I [sell English lessons](https://callcentertrainingtips.com/6WEL250/) and write [career advice for BPO workers][1] and  as part of my community service.

 ### fitness